Colleges by Location

 Student Organizations

-Students interested in music can join the Dodge City Community College band or chorus.
+If you are interested in music, you can join the Dodge City Community College band or chorus.

 Student Services

-Dodge City Community College has a number of services necessary for a pleasant and secure life on campus.
+Dodge City Community College provides a number of services needed for a comfortable and safe life on campus.

 There are 24-hour emergency phone and alarm devices.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates 24 hours a day.
+The school's dormitory entrances are operated electronically.
+There is a security patrol available 24/7.
 The late-night transport/escort service is available.

 In addition, other services like Veteran's Affairs are available to the students of Dodge City Community College.

-All in all, campus life at Dodge City Community College is rich and vibrant and provides everything most students need.
+All in all, campus life at Dodge City Community College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services